 “Sessions” are the idea that your user’s state is somehow preserved when they click from one page to the next.
 Remember, HTTP is stateless, so it’s up to either the browser or your application to “remember” what needs to be remembered.

-- What are controller filters and why are they useful?
+- Controller filters and why they are useful.

-- How do you run a controller filter for just a specific few actions?
+- How to run a controller filter for just a specific few actions.

-- What is the basic overview of how to authenticate a user with that method?
+- A basic overview of how to authenticate a user with that method.

-- What additional steps (on a high level) are needed to actually “remember” a user after they’ve closed the browser?
+- Additional steps needed (on a high level) to actually “remember” a user after they’ve closed the browser.

-- What is the Devise gem and why is it useful?
+- The Devise gem and why it is useful.